 Here’s an example: I recently worked with a group on the relationship building aspect of project management.
 Rather than solely focusing on managing tasks, budget and deliverables of a given project, there is an opportunity to engage on a deeper level that could lead to increased client engagement, business, etc.

-Let’s start with a simple example: I recently worked with a few of my colleagues on the relationship building aspect of project management (*new blog post soon!*).
-Rather than solely focusing on managing the tasks, budget and deliverables of a given project, it seems intuitive (to me) that if you are spending a significant amount of time with a group of people that you would want to learn more about them.
-I wasn’t quite sure why this seemed more difficult for some than others.
-As I read up on the 4 stages of competence, it occurred to me that I am potentially moving people from unconscious to conscious incompetence (lightbulb!).
-I have made them aware of a previously unrealized, but now necessary, skill set for them to be successful in their jobs.
-They may not currently possess the ability to engage on a personal level in a professional setting or may not feel confident in their ability to do it well.
+I could see this idea was more difficult for a few group members because they were moving from unconscious to conscious incompetence.
+I made them aware of a previously unrealized, but now necessary skill for them to be successful in their role.
+They may not currently possess the ability to engage on a more personal level in a professional setting or may not feel confident in their ability to do it well.
 This discomfort can paralyze a person if it is not handled appropriately.
-By knowing this, I am now able to sympathize and adjust my attitude towards the learning curve required to move into conscious incompetence, which is where I assumed everyone was starting.
+By knowing this, I could sympathize with the experience and adjust my technique to better support the experience of moving into conscious incompetence, which is where I initially assumed everyone was starting.

 Another pivotal moment is once someone has received training and is equipped with the knowledge to perform their new skill.
 They are now in conscious competence and access to support will be critical.
 While they have the knowledge, it takes practice, conscious awareness and hard work to perform the skill.
 Having access to a mentor or training materials will be important during this phase to move into unconscious competence, where a person has enough experience to perform the skill with ease.